 Viewing the big new biopic, JUDY, which opens tomorrow in cinemas, I did not feel that Renee Zellweger caught the great Garland’s essence particularly well in the production numbers.
-Judy Garland’s taut physicality in song (when she was not dancing) and especially her exquisite hand gestures are hard-wired into her power as a performer.
+Judy Garland’s taut physicality in song (when she was not outright dancing) and especially her exquisite hand gestures are hard-wired into her power as a performer.
 Paired with the likes of Fred Astaire and Gene Kelly, she was no dance-slouch either; in fact Judy Garland was a great natural mover who benefited from all kinds of dance training at MGM.
 I didn’t frankly find Zellweger’s full-body stage movement satisfying to watch — or reminiscent of Judy.

 I have spent hours researching how Jack Cole and his assistant Audrene Brier coached actor Larry Parks to uncannily channel the in-song movement needed for the title role of The Jolson Story (1946).
-There is very little track record of this phenomenal feat.
+There is very little documentation of this phenomenal feat.
 Cole achieved it without the benefit of video aid; Jack Warner famously refused to provide Harry Cohn, of Columbia Pictures, with a print of The Jazz Singer (made at Warner Bros.) for Cole and Parks to study.
 Now, Parks was not a dancer.
 But they succeeded.
 It can be done!

 To assess the quality of Zellweger’s singing, I consulted an expert.
 Bob Garrett, an acclaimed vocal coach, worked with Judy Davis in her highly respected, and very moving, performance in the television mini-series, Life with Garland: Me and My Shadows (2003).
-That film, directed by friend-of-artsmeme Robert Ackerman, is growing in stature apropos the new movie.
+That film, directed by Robert Ackerman, is growing in stature apropos the new movie.
 Garrett’s comments may inform your appreciation (or not) of JUDY.

 I provided Bob with a single historic Garland video for study.
 “After You’ve Gone” is a song dating to 1918 that she sang her entire career, starting at age 13 right up to her seminal Carnegie Hall concert in 1961.
 The performance seen in this video soon followed, in 1963.
 It is impeccable.